top of page

 Checkpoints

-We can have regular ‘check-in‘ talks to share how your stay at the project is feeling for you and the others, and ‘checkpoint’ meetings to decide if you will stay into the next level of the joining process, and set some intentions and aims for it, to review as we go.
+During the trial period we will have regular ‘checkpoint‘ talks to share how your stay at the project is feeling for you and the others, and to decide if you will stay into the next level of the joining process.
+If so, we will set some intentions and aims together for your next stage of the trial period, to review as we go.

 1. Self assessment: How have you been feeling here - which things are working well, which things are not working well.